imguolao/monaco-vue/packages/editor/README.md

 ## NPM Package

-If you wanna use [monaco-editor](https://microsoft.github.io/monaco-editor/) as an `NPM Package`, loading `monaco-editor` files from `node_modules` and bundling them into your code, you still need to use the plugin for the packaging tool.
+If you wanna use `monaco-editor` as an NPM Package, loading `monaco-editor` files from `node_modules` and bundling them into your code, you still need to use the plugin for the packaging tool.

 ```js
 import * as monaco from "monaco-editor"